aymericbeaumet/learn/lessons/000-intro.md

 playing with it to create your own projects in a wide variety of domains.

 What you are reading right now is actually valid JavaScript code.
-More specifically it is a multiline comment.
+More specifically it is a multi-line comment (starting with ∕* and ending with *∕).
+The other form of comments are single-line comments (starting with // and ending at the end of the line).
 Comments are used to document source code, and they usually convey information that cannot be expressed otherwise.
-Comments are mostly useful for humans, and they are ignored during program execution.

 Alright, I think we are good to move on.
-Below you can find a piece of JavaScript code along with the first task of the course.
+Below you can find a piece of JavaScript code along with the first tasks of the course.
 Fulfill it to go to the next lesson.

 1. Set `areYouReady` to 'yes'